zejdi/WeatherApp/README.md

 Running an Android app means **building it and launching it on a device or emulator** to see how it works.

-Here’s how you can do it using **Android Studio**, the official IDE for Android development.
+Here’s how you can do it using **Android Studio**, the Official IDE for Android Development.

 ---